THANK THE VOLUNTEERS

-Steve has lived in Eastern NC most of his life, in Ghent since January 2006, and wonders why it took him so long to get here.
-There's a sense of community in New Bern that can't be surpassed, and that feeling is especially true in Ghent.
+Steve has lived in Eastern NC most of his life and in Ghent since January 2006.
+He says there's a sense of community in New Bern that can't be surpassed, and finds that feeling is especially true in Ghent.

-Steve's been retired from MCAS Cherry Point for more than 15 years, retired from Down East Folk Arts Society (presenter of folk and blues singer/songwriter concerts) a few years ago, and produced the Twentieth Century American Composers live music revues At the Gallery at the Bank of the Arts for the first 4 years of that series.
+Steve's been retired from MCAS Cherry Point for more than 15 years, retired from Down East Folk Arts Society a few years ago, and produced the Twentieth Century American Composers live music revues At the Gallery at the Bank of the Arts for the first four years of that series.

 Nancy Hill: Accountant, Public Relations

 Nancy is a Pennsylvania native who spent twenty years in Texas before arriving at last in New Bern in 2011.
 She's a gardener and cat lover, and found what she joyfully calls her perfect home in Ghent.